lisabronwyn/tetris-tutorial/doc/drawing.md

 ```

 This is a magical incantation you use in JavaScript to get a *2D drawing
-context* for a HTML canvas.
+context* for an HTML canvas.
 That's just a fancy way to say a thing you can use
 to draw things to screen.
 Since we know about variables by now, we can tell
 that `canvas` and `ctx` are both variables in the above code, but what are
 their values? `canvas` is being set to the result of *calling* the
 `getElementById` *function* on the variable `document` with the *argument*
 `"board"`.

-Okay, lots of new terminology there.
+Okay, lots of new terminologies there.
 It's about time we introduce the concept
 of *functions*.

 ### Functions